hugeandbulk/rumor/Barabasi-Albert/readme.md

 How do you generate a scale-free network?

 One way to generate scale-free networks is using a preferential attachment algorithm.
 If you add new nodes to a network and preferentially attach them to the nodes with high degrees, the “rich get richer” and you end up with hubs of very high degree.

+Why is it called scale-free?

+It has been found that most scale-free networks have exponents between 2 and 3.
+Thus, they lack a characteristic degree or scale, and therefore their name.